Semiu/Intro-to-Python/README.md

 `Basics` folder contains scripts and notebooks explaining basic Python workings, such as string operations, among others.

-`dashboard` folder contains scripts and notebooks explaining visualization and dashboard development using Python, and libraries such as Dask.
+`analysis-dashboard` folder contains scripts and notebooks explaining visualization and dashboard development using Python, and libraries such as Dask.

+`aws-data-engineering` folder contains scripts and notebooks demonstrating data engineering tasks generally and specifically using AWS cloud environment.

 `data-structure` folder contains scripts and notebooks explaining data structure, algorithms and design patterns in Python.